HongKTruong/fat-cat/README.md

 # Fat Cat
-Fat Cat is a Node.js Discord bot that reposts bigger (fatter) versions of custom emojis.
+Fat Cat is a Node.js Discord bot whose main purpose is to repost bigger (fatter) versions of custom emojis.
+It also allows custom commands to be added with a corresponding word or link.
 It is hosted on [Glitch](http://glitch.com) 24/7 using [Uptime Robot](https://uptimerobot.com).

 # How to Use
+To see what Fat Cat is capable of, type `!help`.

+## The Main Dish: Bigger and Better Custom Emojis
-## Fatten Up Those Emojis
+### Fatten Up Those Emojis
 Start your message with `!` followed by the emoji.
 For example, if you have an emoji called `thicc`, type one of the following:
 * `! :thicc:`
 * `!:thicc:`

-## Fatten Up Multiple Emojis
+### Fatten Up Multiple Emojis
 Fat Cat can also scan your message for multiple emojis at the price of one message!

     `! :thicc: ignoreme :thicc:`